|Term||30-year fixed - jumbo|

 Jumbo mortgages can exceed the conforming loan limit, currently $510,400 in most parts of the United States.

-Jumbo loan rates have reached historic lows in recent years, and the interest on loans up to $1 million may be tax-deductible.1
+Jumbo loan rates have reached historic lows in recent years, and interest on the first $750,000 of the mortgage may be tax-deductible.2 U.S. Bank offers 15-, 20- and 30-year options.
+Check out today’s 30-year jumbo rates.

 Jumbo loan requirements and qualifications

 - Credit history - To qualify for a jumbo mortgage loan, the borrower must have very good credit, which generally means a FICO score of 740 or higher.
 There are also established guidelines for income and other personal financial information.

 - Property appraisal - The property appraisal must support the purchase price for the home and the mortgage the borrower wants.

 Compare your mortgage options to learn more, or contact a mortgage loan officer to find out whether a jumbo loan may be the right mortgage loan for your particular needs.